 Extended Producer Responsibility Regulations in the UK

-Currently, the laws around producer responsibility in the UK are focused on businesses who produce and handle products such as, waste electrical and electronic equipment (WEEE), batteries, end of life vehicles (ELV) and packaged goods (in this case, the packaging material needs to be considered).
-Currently, these businesses are lawfully required to fund a percentage of the recycling or end-of-life recovery of the item as opposed to the tax payer.
+Currently, the laws around producer responsibility in the UK are focused on businesses that produce and handle products such as waste electrical and electronic equipment (WEEE), batteries, end-of-life vehicles (ELV) and packaged goods (in this case, the packaging material needs to be considered).
+Currently, these businesses are lawfully required to fund a percentage of the recycling or end-of-life recovery of the item as opposed to the taxpayer.
 In effect, this means that anybody producing products in these industries are obliged to make every effort to minimise the environmental damage caused by them.

 To go one step further, producers should be ensuring that their products are making a minimal amount of environmental damage, or, even better, none at all.
 They can do this right from initial design stages, making sure the product is manufactured using recyclable and sustainable materials.
 They could also educate consumers on how to recycle and re-use the product through clear labelling, or, minimise pollution in the transportation process.

 Here are some of the other ways in which producers can ensure responsibility to the environment as proposed by Suez: